$PAIN: Building a Windows 3.0 World for Hide the Pain Harold

 IntroductionAboutRead Me

-After pre-launch, the team swapped my subtle blue background for a repeating Harold face pattern to maximise visual impact.
+After pre-launch, the team swapped my subtle blue background for a repeating pattern of Harold’s face to maximise visual impact.
 I hated it at first—it looked wrong.

 Pre-launch and official launch version